Strider65710/s657-smm-game/README.md

 # Strider657's Milkshake Mania

 > **Welcome to Strider657's Milkshake Mania!** You've just opened your very own milkshake stand, and it's time to blend your way to milkshake greatness!
-This guide will teach you everything you need to know to become the ultimate milkshake mogul.
+This guide will teach you everything you need to know to become the ultimate milkshake empire.

 ---